05:00 am, Lobuche (4940 m) –

 A group of 10 distinct personalities, people from varied walks of life came together for one of the most difficult journey of their life.

 Day 1 – Flight from Kathmandu to Lukla followed by trek to Phagding (2652 m): Trek duration – 3 hours

 This is possibly the only trek route where you could be screaming for your life even before the start of the trek.

 Lukla airport is considered as one of world’s most dangerous airports, with extremely small airstrip nestled between mountains and no air traffic controller on the airport, all this makes it for one hell of a ride.
 But it is an equally scenic ride and this 35 minutes ride can be one of the best you will ever take.
-The flight passes through valleys and with some amazing views of Himalyan mountain ranges.
+The flight passes through valleys with some amazing views of Himalayan mountain ranges.